mpolednik/cloud-native-brno/README.md

 Status: Image is up to date for localhost:5000/helloworld:latest
 ```

-How do we start the image in Kubernetes? `kubectl` can create a resource that defines deployment.
+How do we start the image in Kubernetes? `kubectl` can create a resource that defines a deployment.

 ```bash
 $ sh ~/Projects/src/github.com/mpolednik/shellhelpers/kubectl.sh run app --image=localhost:5000/helloworld:latest --replicas=2 --port=80